A Letter of Administration is an essential legal document in Singapore, granted when a person dies intestate (without a will).

 Remember that you can only prepare the Schedule of Assets once your Grant of Letters of Administration has been accepted.

-• Service Bureau Form For Application For Letters Of Administration – This form outlines the deceased’s assets in Singapore and overseas.
-It also outlines any outstanding debts which are secured by a mortgage.
+- Service Bureau Form For Application For Letters Of Administration—This form outlines the deceased’s assets in Singapore and overseas and any outstanding debts secured by a mortgage.

 Other supporting documents you may need include: